mike-bioinf/metatab/README.md

     --create-outdir

-# Fit an ensembled model on a dataset using metatab metalearning capabilities
+# Fit an ensembled model on a dataset using MetaTab metalearning capabilities
 metatab-fit ensemble \
     --input-data "${example_dataset_path}" \
     --output-dir "path/of/your/output-directory" \